keijack/python-simple-http-server/README.md

 ## Change log

+### Version 0.1.4 2018-11-1

+1. Support `cookies`, you can read and write `cookies` very easily in your controller function.
+2. You can use `Headers()` as a default argument in your controller function, if you do so, All headers will be given to this argument.
+3. Some bugs are fixed.

 ### Version 0.1.3 2018-10-30

 1. Support add header in Response object, you can send several different header value with the same name now.